creativeforge

 From Pixel to Profit: Decoding every stage of the video games lifecycle

 Over the past decades I have had a deep dive in nearly every aspect of the game development, publishing and sales cycles.
 This led me to not only use existing business frameworks, I also created a couple on my own.
-My goal for this section is to document every single process of the game lifecycle in an easy-to-understand "cheat sheet" and make these sheets available here.
+The ultimate goal of this section is to document every single process of a games company in an easy-to-understand "cheat sheet" and make these sheets available here.
 My reference for this endeavour is the "Accounting Equation Cheat Sheet" from Accounting Stuff, that neatly explains and summarizes two financial statements (Profit and Loss and Balance Sheet) and their relationship with each other.
-This will probably take a long time to complete, so check back regularly to see the new additions.
+Collecting and creating these diagrams will probably take a very very long time (and might never end).

-All diagrams on this webpage are under the Commons BY-SA license.
+Since I want to make sure that all this information remains free, I felt it is necessary to release the diagrams under the Commons BY-SA license.
 Feel free to use, share, and adapt them, as long as you credit the original author and distribute your modifications under the same license.
-If you make changes, just add yourself as an additional author.
-And please do feedback if you have suggestions or improvements to make!
+If you improve on them, just add yourself as an additional author.
+And please do feedback if you have suggestions or contributions to make!

 Process Map